Zoneomics Logo

 C. Joint, Common Or Shared : Common or shared use of parking facilities is permitted, provided the following are met:

-1. The area is contiguous to the property of the uses it will serve;
+1. The shared parking area is contiguous to the property of the land it will serve;

 2. The joint of such facilities is assured by the recording of covenants; and